 Jabugo ham provides the most intense flavour and longest-lasting aftertaste of all.
 Guijuelo ham, on the other hand, usually has the most delicate flavour, while ham from Extremadura and Los Pedroches are of intermediate strength.

 Guijuelo ham stands out from the others on account of its sweet and delicate flavour.
-It is the coldest of all the regions where Iberian ham is cured, allowing less salt to be used and the jamones to be cured for a longer period.
+It is the coldest of all the regions, allowing less salt and the jamones cure for a longer period.
 It does not leave an aftertaste on the palate or in the throat as, Jabugo ham does, but it does offer an interesting aromatic complexity.

 It is in the Sierra de Aracena y Picos de Aroche that the Iberian ham production area is located.
-Fragrant and delectable, with a delicate aroma.
-Iberian breed pigs come from different “dehesas” in Andalusia (Cordoba, Huelva, Seville, Cadiz and Málaga) and Extremadura (Caceres and Badajoz), but the jamon curing and maturation process is only performed in 31 municipalities of the La Sierra county, of which Jabugo is the most notable.
+It is warmer and more humid than the region of Guijuelo (Salamanca), and this means that a little more salt is required to prepare the ham.
+The ham is fragrant and delectable, with a delicate aroma.
+Iberian breed pigs come from different “dehesas” in Andalusia (Cordoba, Huelva, Seville, Cadiz and Málaga) and Extremadura (Caceres and Badajoz), but the jamon iberico curing and maturation process is only performed in 31 municipalities around Jabugo within La Sierra county.

 There should be only the faintest hint of saltiness in this ham.

 Extremadura, in southwestern Spain, is the region with the largest expanse of open range in Europe.
 It has the two provinces in Spain with the most Managed Mediterranean forest (Dehesa) in Spain, first Badajoz, and then Cáceres.
 Both of them cover almost 60% of the Mediterranean forest in Spain, and around 25% of the world’s.
 This habitat is where Iberian pigs are at their best.
-Its holm oaks, cork oaks and pastures provide a diet for many of the Iberian pigs that are slaughtered and cured in other parts of the country, such as Salamanca or Huelva, where this type of woodland is less common.
+Holm oaks, cork oaks and pastures provide a diet for many of the Iberian pig.
+In other parts of the country they can slaughter and cure the pigs from other regions, such as Salamanca or Huelva, where this type of woodland is less common.

 The deep red colour that appears on cutting is typical of free-range animals of advanced age (18 months).
 Low melting point of the marbling fat typical of acorn-fed pigs, and the intense, persistent aroma and flavour come from long ageing.
-Dehesa de Extremadura ham is also known for its low salt content, resulting from optimum climate conditions that make the salting period shorter than in other parts of Spain.
+Dehesa de Extremadura ham has usually low salt content, resulting from optimum climate conditions that make the salting period shorter than in other parts of Spain.

 This D.O is located in the Pedroches valle in Cordoba, Spain and is very slightly salty or sweet.
 It has a pleasant characteristic aroma.
 The fat is glossy and white with pinkish or yellowish tinges and it is aromatic, with a pleasing taste.